Rhodiola Rosea 5% Salidroside Extract

 In these studies and others, Rhodiola has been shown to improve exercise performance by decreasing perceived exertion, or how hard participants felt their bodies were working.
 Rhodiola has the potential to decrease perceived exertion, which may allow you to work out longer and harder.

-– May Help Control Diabetes
+– Helps Control Diabetes

 Diabetes is a disease that occurs when your body develops a reduced ability to produce or respond to the hormone insulin, resulting in high blood sugar levels.
 People with diabetes commonly use insulin injections or medications that increase insulin sensitivity to normalise their blood sugar levels.